BALJITSINGH23/first-contributions/Contributing.md

 It's the first point of contact for anyone encountering your project, providing essential information about its purpose, usage, and more.
 A well-written README.md enhances accessibility, collaboration, and potential user engagement.

+## Table of contents

+- Tips for Writing an Effective README.md
+  - Points to remember
+  - README sections
+- Basic writing and formatting syntax

 ## Tips for Writing an Effective README.md

 ### Points to remember: